bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 In addition to Bokeh's Python- and JavaScript-focused tests, Bokeh uses a suite of examples tests.
-This suite runs a selection of the examples in the Bokeh repository to check wether each of the examples builds without generating errors.
+This suite runs a selection of the examples in the Bokeh repository to check whether each of the examples builds without generating errors.
 Running these tests also generates a report with screenshots of those plots.

 The examples tests use a specialized testing framework, including a custom configuration of Chrome.
-Therefore, it is **recommended to not run those tests locally**.
+Therefore, it is **recommended not to run those tests locally**.
 Instead, :ref:`Bokeh's CI <contributor_guide_testing_ci>` runs all examples tests once you :ref:`create a Pull Request <contributor_guide_pull_requests>`.